Patient information on Allergic Rhinitis

 - Age-related changes: Symptoms are often at their worst in children (age > 2) and in people in their 30s or 40s.
 As we age, symptoms usually gradually become less severe.

 - Symptoms from non-allergy stimuli: with continued allergen exposure, people may notice that they also develop allergy symptoms from non-allergic causes such as: cold air, fumes, perfumes, etc.

 N.B.
 Allergic rhinitis is not caused by food allergies.

 Can other conditions present as allergic rhinitis?

-Symptoms of allergic rhinitis may be similar to those caused by non-allergic rhinitis or an upper respiratory tract infection (eg colds and flu), however allergic symptoms persist unless treated appropriately.
+Symptoms may be similar to those caused by non-allergic rhinitis or an upper respiratory tract infection (eg colds and flu), however allergic symptoms persist unless treated appropriately.

-Up to 50% of patients with allergic rhinitis also have asthma, and up to 80% of people with asthma may have rhinitis.
+Up to 50% of patients with A. rhinitis also have asthma, and up to 80% of people with asthma may have rhinitis.

 Improved control of allergic rhinitis has been shown to give better asthma control in both adults and children.